 HC was approved for this waiver in its FY 2022-2023 MTW Supplement, and implementation has commenced.
-This waiver allows Housing Connect (HC) to perform HQS inspections on PBV units that it owns, manages, and/or controls.
-All such inspections are conducted using HQS standards found at 24 CFR 982.401.
-To ensure the consistent and uniform application of HQS standards, HC supervisory staff conduct quality control inspections on a random sample of units in accordance with the Inspection Quality Assurance Method included as an attachment.
-Program participants may request an interim inspection by contacting HC in accordance with the policies described in the Administrative Plan.
-If requested by HUD, HC will obtain the services of a third-party entity to determine if HC owned units pass HQS.
+Under this activity HC is authorized to perform NSPIRE inspections on PBV units that it owns, manages, and/or controls.

+All such inspections will be conducted using standards found at 24 CFR 982.401 (or corresponding successor standards i.e. NSPIRE).

+To ensure the consistent and uniform application of inspections standards, HC supervisory staff will conduct quality control inspections on a random sample of units in accordance with the established Inspection Quality Assurance Method.

+Program participants may request an interim inspection by contacting HC in accordance with the policies described in this Plan.

+If requested by HUD, HC will obtain the services of a third-party entity to determine if HC owned units pass inspections standards.

+Please note special requirements for HC-owned PBVs that are awarded pursuant to MTW Waiver 9.c.
+Elimination of PBV Selection Process for PHA-owned Projects Without Improvement, Development, or Replacement (HCV):

+- -The initial pre-selection NSPIRE inspection(s) for these properties/units must be performed by an independent entity, and are not subject to MTW Waiver 5.c. detailed above. - -Ongoing inspections (i.e. inspections occurring after the initial PBV award) of these properties/units may utilize MTW Waiver 5.c. and waive the requirement for a third-party to conduct the inspection, allowing HC to conduct inspections on

+HC-owned PBV units.

 This activity helps support the HC goal to streamline program administration and promote timely lease-up of PBV units.